nicholavila/Mailer/README.md

 Create new project and set up 2 tables named `campaigns`, `mailinglist` inside the project on your `supabase` from the schema in `/prisma/schema.prisma`.

-Copy the url of the project on your supabase and set `POSTGRE_DATABASE_URL` in your env file.
+Copy the url of the project on your supabase and set `POSTGRE_DATABASE_URL` in your env file with this url.

 To set up prisma client on the project: